cactoes/leaguepp-connector/README.md

 // set function pointers to handlers for connect & disconnect events config.connectHandler = &ConnectHandler;
 config.disconnectHandler = &DisconnectHandler;
+// after how many ms should the connector try again to connect config.reconnectInterval = 1000;

 // connect to the client using our config connector::Connect(config);